Lotus Mooncake Cookies

 - Take the dough out to defrost to room temperature.

-- Roll a dough ball of lotus paste and place it in the middle of the dough.
+- Place a lotus paste ball in the middle of the dough disc.

 - Line the air-fryer with a sheet of parchment paper and lay the cookies on top of it.